pmgbergen/porepy/docs/docsrc/howto/howto-docstring.rst

     1. Examples, Note, ...
     2. References, See Also
     3. Parameters
-    4. Returns/ Yields
+    4. Raises
-    5. Raises
+    5. Returns/ Yields

 Other rules:

-    * When using Google Style directives do not type additional text **between** and **after** the directives References/See Also, Parameters, Returns/Yields and Raises.
+    * When using Google Style directives do not type additional text **between** and **after** the directives References/See Also, Parameters, Raises and Returns/Yields.
     * End every docstring with a blank line before \"\"\".
 This is especially important after the *Returns:* directive and its indented block.